Installation and set up of Bank Plugins

 From the allocations window hit ‘Reverse’ again.

 This will make the allocations value return to zero so the payment and the invoices will go back to the status of outstanding.
-So then click ‘Save’
+Then click ‘Save’.

 This will then take you back to the ‘Correct Supplier Transaction’ screen where you can click ‘Reverse’ again.